 The objective of our Bootstrapped Heroes series is to show everyone that anything is possible if you put your mind to it.
 Is there any other brand that you want us to explore as a part of this series?
 Let us know in the comments section below.

 If you need funds to start your marketing campaigns, your search ends here.
 We, at Velocity, are India’s largest revenue-based financier and offer growth capital of up to Rs 3 crore to D2C and e-commerce brands.
+To gain a deeper understanding of what revenue-based financing is, check out the complete guide on RBF.
 Businesses with healthy revenue streams can get instant funds and can make repayments as their revenue grows.
 To get instant funds for your business, you can apply here!

 - Here’s How The Brother Duo Made The Right “Noise”